ettolrach/open-lilybot/README.md

 ## Requirements

 * A Unix-like system.
 This has currently been tested only on Arch Linux and will most likely not work on Windows without modifying the code.
 That said, you can edit the code as you wish on your machine to make it work.
 * [Discord.js](https://www.npmjs.com/package/discord.js).
 Used to interact with Discord.
-Install this using npm (run `npm install discord.js` in the directory where the bot is located).
+* [Discord.js Collections](https://www.npmjs.com/package/@discordjs/collection) Used to interact with Discord.
+These two should be able to be installed by simply typing `npm install`.
 * [Lilypond](https://lilypond.org/index.html).
 Used to compile Lilypond code.
 Install this like any other software (e.g. on Arch Linux, `pacman -S lilypond`).

 ## Installation